tobiasandersen/yep/README.md

 UML-diagrams and such is located in the *docs* folder.

 ## Backend
 The backend runs as a separate app serving endpoints to the frontend according to a RESTful URI pattern.
 Categories and Cards are, aside from created by users in-game, fetched from [JService.io](http://www.jservice.io) which provides over 150,000 authentic trivia questions.
+The server also provides full-duplex communication between multiple clients using WebSockets.
+The actual web page that is being served uses the `index.html` template under `server/src/main/resources/templates/index.html`.

 ### Build/Run
 Alt.1: To build and run from a jar (including cleaning the package and running the tests) run: